Dental Implants

 in San Francisco, CA

-San Francisco Dental Wellness provides dental implants in San Francisco, CA. Call 415-781-1944 to learn more and schedule an appointment.
+San Francisco Dental Wellness provides dental implants in San Francisco, CA. Call 415-781-1944 to learn more from a dental implant specialist and schedule an appointment.

 What Are Dental Implants?

 Dental implants are the only way to restore the roots of missing teeth, which prevents and even reverses jawbone loss.
-By maintaining the jawbone, an implant-based restoration is a long-lasting, stable replacement that mimics the look, feel, and function of a natural tooth.
+By maintaining the jawbone, implant-based oral surgery procedures are a long-lasting, stable replacement that mimics the look, feel, and function of a natural tooth.

 Benefits of Dental Implants